Empyreal96/Appx_Re-Sign/README.md

   -a, --app-package      Required.
 The input package to be re-signed

-  -p, --publisher        Required.
-The name of the publisher (Must match the AppxManifest.xml publisher).
+  -p, --publisher        The name of the publisher (Must match the AppxManifest.xml publisher).

-  -o, --output-folder    Required.
-The desired output folder for the signed package
+  -o, --output-folder    The desired output folder for the signed package

   -x, --pfx              PFX file for package signing